Best Night Vision Scopes under $1000: Affordable but Capable

 The effective range of around 150 yards was sufficient for most of my hunting needs.
 It particularly impressed me with its night vision and resilience under harsh environmental conditions.
 It’s essential to note that this scope, like all thermal imaging scopes, falls under specific export regulations.

 To sum it up, the AGM Rattler TS19-256 offers a solid package for its price.
 If you’re new to the world of thermal scopes or looking for a secondary ‘buddy scope,’ it’s an excellent choice.
 Just remember to have an extra power source for extended use.
-Overall, it’s a fantastic stepping stone into the realm of thermal imaging without breaking the bank.
+Overall, it’s the best premium thermal scope one could ask for.
 Jump over to our full review on the AGM Rattler.

 AGM Rattler TS19-256 Pros and Cons